rubys/showcase/README.md

 The heat scheduler can be found in [app/controllers/concerns/heat_scheduler.rb](./app/controllers/concerns/heat_scheduler.rb).
-It collects heats by agenda category, schedules them in two passes (first pass minimizes the number of heats, the second pass balances heats size), interleves dances of different types within an agenda category, then appends solos.
+It collects heats by agenda category, schedules them in two passes (first pass minimizes the number of heats, the second pass balances heats size), interleaves dances of different types within an agenda category, then appends solos.

 Order of solos within an agenda category is controlled entirely manually via